 She has been profiled or appeared in the following publications; The New York Times, People Magazine, Business Week, The Washington Post, LA Times, San Francisco Chronicle, The New Yorker, Cosmopolitan Magazine, Marie Claire Magazine, Curve Magazine, The Advocate, Time Magazine, Rolling Stone, WE Magazine, Women Magazine and many more.

 Mrs. Storm has traveled the country giving keynotes, lectures, workshops, and panel discussions regarding victims’ rights, LGBT rights, addiction and recovery, and civil rights.

-Jennifer lives at home in Camp Hill PA with her wife they are active foster parents and adoptive parents of a son and daughter.
+Jennifer lives at home in Camp Hill PA with her wife they are active foster parents and adoptive parents of a son.

 Mrs. Storm is very comfortable giving interviews, both taped and live.
 Jennifer is the author of four critically acclaimed books on addiction, recovery and victimization.
 Echoes of Penn State: Facing Sexual Trauma, Picking Up the Pieces Without Picking Up: A Guidebook Through Victimization for People in Recovery, Leave the Light On: A Memoir of Recovery and Self-Discovery and Blackout Girl: Growing Up and Drying Out in America.
 She is available for all speaking engagements, including keynote presentations, workshops, panel discussions, and book signings.

 Jennifer is currently filming a documentary based on her first memoir, Blackout Girl